 If you are interested in obtaining commercial or public Oregon Department of Agriculture Pesticide Applicator's license or are just a conscientious home applicator, this course is perfect for you.

 This six week online course will help you learn the essentials of pesticide applicator education and safety.
-You'll learn:
+Specifically, you'll learn:

-This program is designed and led by Oregon State University experts in pesticide application with experience and connections throughout the industry.
-You will benefit from their experience through weekly video lectures and discussion boards.
+This program is designed and led by Oregon State University experts in pesticide application and turfgrass management with experience and connections throughout the industry.
+You will benefit from their experience through weekly video lectures and exams.

 Alec has over 17 years of research experience and multiple publications on various cool-season and warm-season turfgrass species obtained while employed at Michigan State University, Abraham Baldwin Agricultural College, the University of Georgia and Oregon State University.
 Alec is an Associate Professor at Oregon State University and teaches several undergraduate classes in the Department of Horticulture.
 Alec also provides Extension material for stakeholders in turfgrass and landscape management.